Jetbuilt/jetbuilt-api-docs/source/includes/customers/_company.md

 > Status: 200 OK

-This endpoint retrieves your basic company info and locations.
+This endpoint retrieves your basic company info, office locations, along with the product database used for each location.

+By default a company shares a single product database across office locations.

 ### HTTP Request